mitchness/DoorDilemma/README.md

           Larry holds the door open for a smiling GIRL SCOUT.

-          Just as he is ready to let go of the door, another appears.
+          Just as he is ready to let go of the door, another GIRL SCOUT appears.
           Then another.

-          He starts to get exasperated.
+          Larry starts to get exasperated.

           Then, a whole TROOP appears, filing past him with endless thank-yous.